jenkinsci/datadog-plugin/README.md

 To enable Test Visibility, go to the `Configure` page of the job or pipeline whose tests need to be traced, tick `Enable Datadog Test Visibility` checkbox in the `General` section and save your changes.

-Once Test Visibility is enabled, any Maven or Gradle build that the job or pipeline executes will be traced.

 ## Data collected

 This plugin is collecting the following [events](#events), [metrics](#metrics), and [service checks](#service-checks):